Medications for Chronic Pain

 Osteoarthritis, rheumatoid arthritis, and headaches, are common conditions that NSAIDs treat.

 COX-2 inhibitors are a newer class of prescription-strength NSAIDs.
 Examples of COX-2 inhibitors are celecoxib (Celebrex) and meloxicam (Mobic).

 In the most extreme pain cases, your doctor can prescribe you an opioid, but you'll need to be under your doctor's careful supervision when taking this medication.

 Opioids—also called narcotics—are potent painkillers.
 They provide immediate relief to intense pain by changing your brain's perception of the pain message.
 However, opioids are typically prescribed only if other medication options aren't successful.
 They may be prescribed for low back pain, neuropathic pain, or arthritis pain, for example.

-Examples of opioids are oxycodone (Endocet) and tramadol (Ultram).
+Examples of opioids are oxycodone (Endocet), tramadol (Ultram), and morphine.

 It's important to note that you shouldn't worry about becoming addicted to opioids—your doctor will carefully watch you and follow up with you.

 There are many other medications that can help control chronic pain and other symptoms.
 Below is a list of some of these medications.